adambyer/supabase-mcp/README.md

 A Model Context Protocol (MCP) server implementation that allows Large Language Models (LLMs) to interact with Supabase databases using natural language.
 This server implements the MCP specification and provides a set of tools for performing common database operations.

-**Note that this implementation is experimental and should be used with caution.**
+**Note that this implementation is experimental and should be used with caution.
+It was built with the help of Claude 3.7 Sonnet.**

 ## Features